snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-14/usage-guide/index.md

 ![](images/Screen-Shot-2020-04-13-at-13.23.16.jpg)

-## Resetting Opensearch indices
+## Resetting Elasticsearch indices

-As of 0.13.0, it is possible to reset Opensearch (or previously Elasticsearch) indices, along with the corresponding index patterns in Opensearch Dashboards, through Control Plane API.
+As of 0.13.0, it is possible to reset Elasticsearch indices, along with the corresponding index patterns in Kibana, through Control Plane API.

 ```bash
 curl -L \